MAGICzhen/MAGICzhen.github.io/_pages/about.md

   1. how centrifugal feedback influences these patterns;
   1. how these patterns generate motor behaviors;
   1. at a higher level, how the neuronal circuits perform inference and represent uncertainty.
+* I love photography.
+I will add another tab at the top where I can put some of the photos I took.
+But before that I need to figure out a nice way to do that.